DataverseLabs/pyinterpolate-conference-materials/2022/geopython/workshops.md

 plt.show()
 ```

-> Why we did it?
-A common error is when we set a wrong range and step size because we didn't check coordinate reference system.
-For example, data has geographical coordinates but we expect it to be in a metric system.
+> Why did we it?
+A common error is setting the wrong range and step size because we didn't check the coordinate reference system.
+For example, data has geographical coordinates, but we expect it to be in a metric system.

 **Wrong**: too small step size.